pinoaffe/org-vcard/README.md

 * Add support for line folding when exporting.

+* Add support for multiple instances of EMAIL property.

 * Add support for vCard PREF for style `flat`.

 * Add support for vCard KINDs `group` and `org`.